AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 <tr><td>treeItemUpdate</td><td>A data item has been updated.</td></tr>
 </table>

-In the sample below, there is a chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled.
-When you drag and drop rows, the `"treeItemMove"` event is triggered.
+In the sample below, there is a Gantt chart with the Live Edit mode enabled.
+You can drag and drop rows, which triggers `"treeItemMove"`.
 When you edit [elements](../Gantt_Chart/Elements) and the [data grid](Gantt_Chart/Data_Grid) text, `"treeItemUpdate"` fires.

-Both events of the data tree are used to update the chart title:
+Both events are used to update the chart title:

 {sample :height 295}GANTT\_NEW\_Events\_03{sample}